CodeWithKyrian/transformers-php/docs/utils/image.md

   ```

 - ### `resize(int $width, int $height, int|Resample $resample = 2)`
   Resizes an image to the specified width and height, using the specified resampling method.
-This operation affects the
-  instance it's called on, but still returns that instance for method chaining.

   Parameters:
     - `$width` (int) The target width of the resized image.